TrshPuppy/calculator/README.md

 This project taught me about using classes in JS and implementing functions/methods within the class to handle user input.
 I hope you enjoy!

 Time spent: 12 hours.

-P.S.
-This will soon have a live version hosted on trshpuppy.github.io!